History of the Tlingit: Early fishing industry

 The first American industrial fish canneries were established in Tlingit territory in 1878 in Klawock (Lawáak) and Sitka.
 Some Tlingit sold fish to the canneries or worked processing fish.
 That summer, Tlingit led by Anaxóots of the Kaagwaantaan protested the arrival of eighteen Chinese workers in Sitka and demanded that they not take their jobs.
 The American managers reportedly resolved the conflict with promises that the Chinese would only use skills in the cannery which the Tlingit had not been taught; if the Tlingit learned those skills, they would replace the Chinese.

 Alaska Native Brotherhood and recognition

 Two Tlingit brothers founded the Alaska Native Brotherhood in 1912 in Sitka to pursue the privileges enjoyed by whites in the area at the time; the Alaska Native Sisterhood followed.
 The ANB and ANS are nonprofit organizations which assist in societal development, preservation of native culture, and equality.

 Elizabeth Peratrovich was an ANS member for whom Alaska designated a state holiday (February 16) in 1988.
 Peratrovich's brother-in-law, Frank (president of the Native Brotherhood), was of Tlingit and Serbian descent.
 Serbian and Montenegrin immigrants intermarried with the Tlingit during the 19th century due to their common religion, and St. Nicholas Russian Orthodox Church in Juneau was built by a group of Orthodox Tlingit and Serbs.

 World War II

-Aleuts were interned at Funter Bay by the U.S. government during World War II.

-In 2008, the Code Talkers Recognition Act revealed that speakers of several Native American languages besides Navajo had served as code talkers.
-Among them were five Tlingit men: Richard Bean Sr. of Hoonah, Robert "Jeff" David Sr. of Haines, brothers Mark Jacobs Jr. and Harvey Jacobs of Sitka, and George Lewis Jr. of Sitka.